munira-mohammed/lathah/README.md

 [Bootstrap](https://getbootstrap.com/) Used to create responsive designs for the website.

-[Lucid Chart](https://www.lucidchart.com/) Used to create the flowcharts to plan the project.
+[draw.io](https://www.drawio.com/) Used to create the flowcharts to plan the project.

 [Figma](https://www.figma.com/) Visual design tool used for creating the website's layout and interface.